Abe Saperstein: Harlem Globetrotters career

 Saperstein went on to become booking agent for several other basketball teams also, until branching out in the late 1920s to form his own team with some of the members of the Savoy Big Five.
 He called the team the New York Harlem Globetrotters.
 Although Saperstein's team had nothing to do with Harlem (they wouldn't play there until 1968), he chose the name to indicate that the players were black, as Harlem was the epicenter of African-American culture.
 Many of the towns where the Globetrotters played in their first few years were all white, and Saperstein did not want other teams or spectators to be surprised that his team was black.

 The Globetrotters played their first game in Hinckley, Illinois.
 The team netted a grand total of $8, which was split evenly among the six members of the team, including Saperstein.
 Over the next several years, in the midst of the Great Depression, Saperstein served as the team's coach, driver, booking agent, PR director, and occasional substitute player.
 When a player was injured in a 1926 game, for example, Saperstein substituted into the game, prompting the Winona (Minnesota) News to report: "Four clean-limbed young colored men and a squat bandy-legged chap of Jewish extraction ... styled the Harlem Globetrotters, beat the Arcadia Military police ...
 29 to 18."

 During the early seasons, the Globetrotters needed to play every night just to make ends meet, because the team often netted less than $50 a night.
 Accommodations on the road were sparse and hotels often would not allow black patrons.
 On one occasion, when the players could not find a hotel in Des Moines, Iowa, they sneaked up the fire escape and slept in Saperstein's room.
 Saperstein was relentless in booking games; in the team's first seven years, the Globetrotters played more than 1,000 games, with Saperstein driving the players to tiny towns throughout the Midwest in his unheated Ford Model T.

-From early on, the Globetrotters blended basketball with showmanship and ball-handling wizardry, but they were also extremely talented basketball players, winning most of their games.
-In 1940, the Globetrotters beat the legendary black basketball team, the New York Renaissance.
+From early on, the Globetrotters blended basketball with showmanship, but they were also talented basketball players, winning most of their games.
+In 1940, the Globetrotters beat the New York Renaissance.